 Local Residential Roads and Cul-de-sacs

-Per Town Council policy, local residential roads and cul-de-sacs that provide traffic flow within subdivisions and access to homes are not plowed unless 10 inches or more snow has accumulated on the streets themselves or if major drifting has occurred.
-Current Town policy is currently under review and may be modified prior to the 2016/2017 winter season.
+Per Town Council policy, local residential roads and cul-de-sacs that provide traffic flow within subdivisions and access to homes are not plowed unless six (6) inches or more snow has accumulated on the streets themselves or if major drifting has occurred.